 A simple and easy Whole Wheat Bread Machine Recipe.
 This is the perfect bread machine recipe for wholemeal bread that will make healthy and delicious sandwiches and toast for your family.

 I love making a simple loaf of bread in my bread machine to use for everyday breakfasts and lunches, or as a side with a quick dinner.
-Bread machine white bread and Seed Bread are two of my favorites, but I come back to this bread machine whole wheat recipe often too.
+Bread Machine White Bread, Thyme Bread, Oatmeal Bread, and Seed Bread are some of my favorites, but I come back to this bread machine whole wheat recipe often too.

 If you’re looking for healthy bread machine recipes, you have come to the right place.
 Using a bread machine to make wholesome homemade wheat bread is the easiest thing ever!
 You just toss the ingredients in and let the machine knead and bake your loaf for you.